*FREE WITH PURCHASE!* THE HIP NONFICTION TEACHING PACKAGE

 View the Table of Contents.

 *Not available for sale.
-Complimentary with HIP orders over $200, as our thanks for your patronage.
+Complimentary on request with HIP orders over $200, as our thanks for your patronage.

 The passages in the HIP NONFICTION TEACHING PACKAGE are designed for independent, online or teacher-directed learning.
 Each passage includes a Before-, During- and After-Reading routine, most of which are adaptable to almost any nonfiction text.
 They are most effective as practice opportunities to accompany explicit teaching.